TIBCOSoftware/snappydata/docs/sde/hac_contracts.md

 ```

 ## Reserved Keywords
 Keywords are predefined reserved words that have special meanings and cannot be used in a paragraph.
-Keyword `sample_` is reserved for SnappyData.
+Keyword `sample_` is reserved for TIBCO ComputeDB.

 If the aggregate function is aliased in the query as `sample_<any string>`, then what you get is true answers on the sample table, and not the estimates of the base table.